tenaciousR/NewsSourceScraper/README.md

 # NewsSourceScraper

-This program gathers the most recent news articles from websites and create groups of compiled articles per news website.
+This program gathers the most recent news articles from websites, and create groups of compiled articles per news website.

 Website names & URLs are stored in NewsCompany.py which then creates the JSON used (sources.txt file).
 Add websites of your choice to the dictionary.